Mount Davis, Hong Kong: Features

 Hong Kong Jockey Club Mount Davis Youth Hostel, operated by Hong Kong Youth Hostel Association, is located at 123 Mount Davis Path and it offers a panoramic view of Victoria Harbour.
-The hostel has undergone a HK$9.54 million renovation, funded by the Hong Kong Jockey Club, and re-opened in 2012.
+The hostel underwent a HK$9.54 million renovation funded by the Hong Kong Jockey Club, and re-opened in 2012.
 The hostel offers beds in dormitories, as well as two, four and six bed rooms.
 Self-catering facilities are provided, but no restaurant is available.
 The hostel provides a free shuttle service to Shun Tak Centre in Sheung Wan.

 There is an ionospheric station housing an ionosonde.
 The ionosonde was set up in a refurbished bunkhouse by Oulton Walker and Tim Closs of the University of Hong Kong Physics department in 1969.
 There are also microwave towers.

 The eastern side of the hill holds the Chiu Yuen Cemetery, a cemetery for the Eurasian community where many members of the influential Hotung family are buried.
 While Kennedy Town is on the north side, the southern and western sides are mostly low-rise developments, primarily residential but also home to West Island School.